 In our next post, we will see how Alan and Cherie approach their parenting issues and what kind of result they eventually achieve.

 If you are considering using private mediation to resolve your parenting disputes, the experienced and compassionate mediators at Weinberger Mediation Center can help you construct a process that is right for your family.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.